jarofghosts/envpm/README.md

 ## usage

-`envpm` proxies commands to npm, but (in the event of a `.npm-registry` file in a root directory) sets the registry accordingly. if `--registry` is set explicitly in the command, the file check is skipped.
+`envpm` proxies commands to npm, but (in the event of a `.npmrc` file in a root directory) uses the configuration information present in that file.

-### `.npm-registry` file

-just a plaintext file with a fully-qualified url to the npm registry you want to use for all projects in that directory **and all sub-directories**

 ### as a module